alexanian/socratic-form-microscopy/_posts/2017-12-17-improvement-without-superstition.md

 The simplest way to avoid superstition is to wait for large scale trials.
 But from both Gawande articles, I get a sense that matches with anecdotal evidence from my own life and that of my friends.
 It's the sense that if you want to do something, anything, important – if you want to increase your productivity or manage your depression/anxiety, or keep CF patients alive – you're likely to do much better if you take the large scale empirical results and use them as a springboard (or ignore them entirely if they don't seem to work for you).

-For people interested in nootropics, melatonin, or vitamins, there's[^1].
+For people interested in nootropics, melatonin, or vitamins, there's <a href="https://www.gwern.net/zeo/Vitamin-D#setup">self-blinding trials</a>, which provide many of the benefits of larger trials without the wait.
+But for other interventions, it's very hard to effectively blind yourself.
+If you want to see if meditation improves your focus, for example, then you can't really hide the fact that you meditated on certain days from yourself[^1].

 When I think about how far from the established evidence I've gone to increase my productivity, I worry about the chance I could become superstitious.